 Endocrine System—Massage can help support hormonal balance (through immune system regulation) and develop restful sleep patterns.

-Digestive System—Abdominal massage helps relieve constipation and stimulate activity of the liver and kidneys.
+Digestive System—Abdominal massage helps relieve constipation and stimulate the activity of the liver and kidneys.

 Now there’s no need to feel guilty scheduling regular massage!
 You just need to think of this as essential self-care—and do it for the health of it.